Margery Kempe: Significance

-Kempe and her Book are significant because they express the tension in late medieval England between institutional orthodoxy and increasingly public modes of religious dissent, especially those of the Lollards.
+Kempe and her Book are significant because they express the tension in late medieval England between institutional orthodoxy, and increasingly public modes of religious dissent, especially those of the Lollards.
 Throughout her spiritual career, Kempe was challenged by both church and civil authorities on her adherence to the teachings of the institutional Church.
-The Bishop of Lincoln and the Archbishop of Canterbury, Thomas Arundel, were involved in trials of her allegedly teaching and preaching on scripture and faith in public, and wearing white clothes (interpreted as hypocrisy on the part of a married woman).
+The Bishop of Lincoln and the Archbishop of Canterbury, Thomas Arundel, were involved in trials of her allegedly teaching and preaching on scripture and faith in public, and wearing white clothes, interpreted as hypocrisy on the part of a married woman.
 In his efforts to suppress heresy, Arundel had enacted laws that forbade allowing women to preach, since the very fact of a woman preaching was seen as anti-canonical.

-In the 15th century, a pamphlet was published which represented Kempe as an anchoress, and which stripped from her "Book" any potential heterodoxical thought and dissenting behaviour.
-Because of this, some later scholars believed that she was a vowed religious holy woman like Julian of Norwich.
-They were surprised to encounter the psychologically and spiritually complex woman revealed in the original text of the "Book".
+In the 15th century, a pamphlet was published that represented Kempe as an anchoress and stripped from her "Book" any potential heterodoxical thought or dissenting behaviour.
+That made some later scholars believe that she was a vowed religious holy woman like Julian of Norwich, and they were surprised to encounter the psychologically and spiritually complex woman revealed in the original text of the "Book".

 Mysticism

-During the fourteenth century, the task of interpreting the Bible and God through the written word was nominally restricted to men, specifically ordained priests.
-Because of this restriction, women mystics often expressed their experience of God differently - through the senses and the body - especially in the late Middle Ages.
-Mystics directly experienced God in three classical ways: first, bodily visions, meaning to be aware with one's senses - sight, sound, or others; second, ghostly visions, such as spiritual visions and sayings directly imparted to the soul; and lastly, intellectual enlightenment, where one's mind came into a new understanding of God.
+In the 14th century, the task of interpreting the Bible and God through the written word was nominally restricted to men, specifically ordained priests.
+Because of this restriction, women mystics often expressed their experience of God differently – through the senses and the body – especially in the late Middle Ages.
+Mystics directly experienced God in three classical ways: first, bodily visions, meaning to be aware with one's senses – sight, sound, or others; second, ghostly visions, such as spiritual visions and sayings directly imparted to the soul; and lastly, intellectual enlightenment, where one's mind came into a new understanding of God.

+Margery Kempe's style of mysticism was very participatory, judging by the fact that, along with her visions, she had specific actions that she would complete as a way of devoting herself to God.
+Namely, Kempe wept frequently as a way of showing her religiosity.
+There was another, perhaps more important, purpose associated with her weeping; that is, she could "win many souls from him [the Devil] with your weeping".

 Pilgrimages

 Kempe was motivated to make a pilgrimage by hearing or reading the English translation of Bridget of Sweden's Revelations.
-This work promotes the purchase of indulgences at holy sites; these were pieces of paper representing the pardoning by the Church of purgatorial time otherwise owed after death due to sins.
+This work promotes the purchase of indulgences at holy sites.
+These were pieces of paper representing the pardoning by the Church of purgatorial time, otherwise owed after death due to sins.
 Kempe went on many pilgrimages and is known to have purchased indulgences for friends, enemies, the souls trapped in Purgatory and herself.